dell/omnia/docs/source/Upgrade/1.6to1.6.1/index.rst

 Upgrade Omnia v1.6 to v1.6.1
 ==============================

-The upgrade feature in v1.6 helps customers to upgrade their Omnia setup from v1.5.1 to v1.6.
+The upgrade feature in v1.6.1 helps customers to upgrade their Omnia setup from v1.6 to v1.6.1.
 This includes upgrading the essential software requirements, configurations, and cluster software.

+.. note:: Omnia v1.6.1 addresses the issue of the unavailable dependent package 'libssl1.1_1.1.1f-1ubuntu2.22_amd64' required by Omnia 1.6 on Ubuntu 22.04 OS.
+For more information, see the `release notes <../../Overview/releasenotes.html#id1>`_.

 **Prerequisites**